panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 type: post
 ---

-Learning the covariance and contravariance in TypeScript could be tricky (I know from my own experience!), but knowing them is a great addition to your types understanding.
+Learning covariance and contravariance in TypeScript could be tricky (I know from my experience!), but knowing them is a great addition to your types understanding.

-In this post, I'm going to use a good example and a bit of theory to explain the covariance and contravariance concepts.
+In this post, I'll read an accessible explanation of covariance and contravariance concepts.

 ## 1. Subtyping

-Let's say you have a class `User`:
+Thanks to inheriance, in TypeScript a base type can be extended by another type.

+For example, let's define a base class `User`, then extend that class by a new `Admin` class:

 ```twoslash include user
 class User {